SaadHamid11/BDDWebAndAPIAutomation/README.md

-# TestAssignment
+# BDD API and WebAutomation
-Test assignment to automate Web and API Tests using Java, Selenium RestAssured and Cucumber
+Sample project to automate Web and API Tests using Java, Selenium RestAssured and Cucumber

 Environment Prerequisites
 Before starting the execution of script, please ensure, that environment is configured with